 You can read related TIP SHEETS AND PUBLICATIONS to improve performance and save energy, accumulated over time by the DOE Advanced Manufacturing Office.

-Learn more with the STEAM SYSTEM CHEAT SHEET, explore additional resources specific to Better Plants partners, and connect with the steam system-subject matter expert below.
+Learn more with the STEAM SYSTEM INFO CARD, explore additional resources specific to Better Plants partners, and connect with the steam system-subject matter expert below.

 Manufacturing Energy and Carbon Footprint (for Chemical Manufacturing, Forest Products, Petroleum Refining), prepared for AMO by Energetics, Inc., December 2010, manufacturing.energy.gov; and Manufacturing Energy Consumption Survey Data, U.S. Department of Energy, Energy Information Administration (2010 Data Release), www.eia.doe.gov.

 Learn about innovative, replicable steam-solutions and best practices implemented by Better Plants Challenge partners.

 Bentley Mills uses a large quantity of steam throughout their manufacturing process chain.
 In 2014, Bentley Mills began implementing a project to upgrade the control system for one of its largest natural gas fired boilers (Boiler #1) at its facility in the City of Industry, Los Angeles.

 In March 2015, Celanese successfully completed a $160 million boiler replacement project at a facility replacing coal-fired boilers with natural gas-fired boilers that were compliant with National Ambient Air Quality Standards (NAAQS) and the National Emission Standards for Hazardous Air Pollutants for Major Sources: Industrial, Commercial, and Institutional Boilers and Process Heaters (Boiler MACT) rule.
 In alignment with the U.S. Department of Energy (DOE) Better Plants Challenge partnership, Celanese implemented the replacement project with energy efficient boilers instead of simply replacing the existing boiler fleet with boilers of similar capacity.